-- 2. Sales and Distribution Channels We seek out distributors that have business experience and capabilities to support our growth plans in our targeted markets.
-We have a total of 91 distributors and Original Equipment Manufacturers ("OEMs").
-In North America, we currently have 30 distributors and OEMs.
-Outside of North America, we currently have 61 distributors and OEMs.
-We continue to refine the distribution channels to address our specific targeted markets. - 3.
-Service We provide service primarily through our global distribution network.
+2. Sales and Distribution Channels We seek out distributors that have business experience and capabilities to support our growth plans in our targeted markets.
+We have a total of 99 distributors and Original Equipment Manufacturers ("OEMs").
+In North America, we currently have 31 distributors and OEMs.
+Outside of North America, we currently have 68 distributors and OEMs.
+We continue to refine the distribution channels to address our specific targeted markets.

+3. Service We provide service primarily through our global distribution network.
 Together with our global distribution network, we offer new and remanufactured parts as well as a comprehensive FPP.
 Through our global distribution network, we offer a comprehensive FPP for a fixed annual fee to perform regularly scheduled and unscheduled maintenance as needed.
 Capstone provides factory and onsite training to certify all personnel that are allowed to perform service on our microturbines.
 FPPs are generally paid quarterly in advance.
-Our FPP backlog at the end of the first quarter of Fiscal 2015 was \$49.3 million, which represents the value of the contractual agreement for FPP services that has not been earned and extends through Fiscal 2028. - 4.
-Product Robustness and Life Cycle Maintenance Costs We continue to invest in enhancements that relate to high performance and high reliability.
+Our FPP backlog at the end of the first quarter of Fiscal 2016 was \$63.2 million, which represents the value of the contractual agreement for FPP services that has not been earned and extends through Fiscal 2029.
+Our FPP backlog as of March 31, 2015 was \$61.2 million.

+- 4. Product Robustness and Life Cycle Maintenance Costs We continue to invest in enhancements that relate to high performance and high reliability.
 An important element of our continued innovation and product strategy is to focus on the engineering of our product hardware and electronics to make them work together more effectively and deliver improved microturbine performance, reliability and low maintenance cost to our customers. - 5.
 New Product Development Our new product development is targeted specifically to meet the needs of our selected vertical markets.
 We expect that our existing product platforms, the C30, C65, TA100, C200 and C1000 Series microturbines, will be our foundational product lines for the foreseeable future.
 Our research and development project portfolio is centered on enhancing the features of these base products.
-We are currently focusing efforts on enhancing our products to improve reliability, reduce direct material costs, and be compliant with the new stringent European VDE power grid requirements.
+We are currently focusing efforts on enhancing our products to improve reliability, reduce direct material costs, and be compliant with the new European grid interconnect requirements.
 We are also developing a more efficient microturbine CHP system with the DOE.
 The first phase of the development program has successfully achieved 270 kW with a prototype C250 engine.
-Capstone plans to continue development of the engine as well as power electronics and software controls required for successful commercialization.
+We plan to continue development of the engine as well as power electronics and software controls required for successful commercialization.
 The second phase of the program is expected to incorporate further engine efficiency improvements, resulting in a product with a projected electrical efficiency of 42% and targeted power output of 370 kW.
-The DOE awarded us a grant of \$5.0 million in support of this development program. - 6.
-Cost and Core Competencies We believe that the core competencies of Capstone products are air-bearing technology, advanced combustion technology and sophisticated power electronics to form efficient and ultra-low emission electricity and cooling and heat production systems.
+The DOE awarded us a grant of \$5.0 million in support of this development program of which \$4.2 million has been used through June 30, 2015.

+6. Cost and Core Competencies We believe that the core competencies of Capstone products are air-bearing technology, advanced combustion technology and sophisticated power electronics to form efficient and ultra-low emission electricity and cooling and heat production systems.
 Our core intellectual property is contained within our air-bearing technology.
 We continue to review avenues for cost reduction by sourcing to the best value supply chain option.
 In order to utilize manufacturing facilities and technology more effectively, we are focused on continuous improvements in manufacturing processes.
 Additionally, considerable effort is being directed to manufacturing cost reduction through process improvement, product design, advanced manufacturing technology, supply management and logistics.
 Management expects to be able to leverage our costs as product volumes increase.